Aluminum center servo case helps keep operating temperatures low

 Spektrum™ high-voltage, brushless servos deliver dependable power and digital precision with amazing efficiency.
 Finely tuned electronics and software combine with powerful brushless motor technology to offer ultra-smooth performance more efficiently than servos with conventional motors.
 The aluminum center section allows any heat within the servo to dissipate rapidly while high-strength metal gears and high-impact polymer case components deliver a precision instrument that’s hassle-free.

-The Spektrum A6320 uses this solid foundation to achieve an outstanding balance of power, speed and value, plus the peace-of-mind over-current and over-temperature protection offers.
-It’s a brilliant feature combination that makes this servo an outstanding choice for applications such as 30-50cc size 3D aerobatics, giant-scale or high-speed jets.
+The Spektrum A6310 uses this solid foundation, plus additional inner support, to achieve an outstanding balance of power, durability and value, in addition to the peace-of-mind over-current and over-temperature protection offers.
+It’s a brilliant feature combination that makes this servo an outstanding choice for 60-120cc Aerobatic models and most sport flying Giant Scale models.

 Digital and analog servos have very similar construction and components.
 They both use the same type of motors, gears, cases, and have a potentiometer.
 A digital servo is different in the way it processes the incoming signal and converts that signal into servo movement.